-Originally found in North America, the Douglas-fir (Pseudotsuga menziesii) is spelled with a hyphen because actually, it is not a true fir tree.
-It was introduced in Europe early in the 19th century by David Douglas, a Scottish botanist and collector who first reported its extraordinary nature and potential.
+Originally found in North America, the Douglas fir (Pseudotsuga menziesii) is spelled with a hyphen because it is actually not a true fir tree.
+It was introduced to Europe in the early 19th century by David Douglas, a Scottish botanist and collector who first reported its extraordinary nature and potential.
 It has also been known as the Oregon pine.
-The Douglas fir grows quickly, thrives in cold conditions and can grow to an enormous 100 metres tall.
+The Douglas fir grows quickly, thrives in cold conditions, and can grow to an enormous 100m tall.

 This is a tree that will grow in all types of well-drained soil, so long as it is humid, free from chalk and has low acidity.

-You won’t be surprised to find the Douglas-fir represents resilience and durability.
+It won’t be surprising to hear that the Douglas fir represents resilience and durability.
 Perhaps that makes it the ideal gift for a special wedding anniversary or long-standing friendship?
 This living, eco-friendly gift will make a memorable present.

 Give a gift that they'll never forget!
 The Douglas fir symbolises the exact wishes we give to newlyweds: a prosperous and loving life together.
 Many choose the Douglas fir because it symbolises a relationship that is built to last.
 Don't wait, choose Douglas!